anvu2002/Key_Logger_Socket/README.md

 # Key_Logger_Socket
 ## Motivation
-Build a portfolio for strong python and networking background Develop a simple keylogger script with added remote connection feature using python socket module
+Build a portfolio for strong python and networking background<br>
+Develop a simple keylogger script with added remote connection feature using python socket module

 ## Usages